oleksiyk/bee/README.md

 		name: 'Image.Resize',
 		ttl: 30000, // job TTL will be 30 seconds
 		delay: 3000, // delay job execution for 3 seconds
-		timeout: 30000 // maximum time to wait for job resolution/rejection }, imagePath, width, height)
+		timeout: 30000 // maximum time in ms to wait for job resolution/rejection }, imagePath, width, height)
 	```
 2. Setting job options in the worker: